bungle/lua-resty-route/README.md

 7. middleware 3 resumes
 8. middleware 1 resumes

+The order of middleware is by scope:
+1. request level middleware is executed first
+2. router level middleware is executed second

+If there are multiple requet or router level middleware, then they will be executed the same order they were added to a specific scope.
+Yielded middleware is executed in reverse order.

+Internally we do use Lua's great `coroutines`.

 We are going to support a bunch of predefined middleware in a future.

 ## Events